viper-adnan/Warez/Tor.md

 🔥 **WARNING** 🔥

-**Do NOT submitt pull request for this category, even if the link is e.g. wrong/outdated or replaced, create a issue ticket instead!
+**Do NOT submit pull request for this category, even if the link is e.g. wrong/outdated or replaced, create a issue ticket instead!
 This category is special and I need to review it in-depth before I post/update something (_this is due to GitHub restriction_).**

 ## News